alvarojsino813/nvim-config-guide/README.md

 - `init.lua` : This is the root of any module of Lua, as it acts as a main function and brings into scope the rest of files / modules.
 - `/lua`: This is the folder where lua looks for other modules by default.
+- `/plugin`: Here we will save all the plugins we will use.
 - `plugin[x].lua` : An specific file to configure and set up a certain plugin.
 - `keymaps.lua` : A file to set the keybindings.
 - `opts.lua` : A file to set some vim environment settings.
+- `launch.lua`: This file is related with the plugin management, we will see it later on.

 We will create all the files step by step, so let's start by creating this folders and files: